 Without a proper preparation, Christmas is merely a commercial holiday.

 Or rather, I should say, hollow-day, because unless Christ fills your heart, your life is very shallow and hollow, and all the presents and parties and riches in the world cannot make you truly and lastingly happy.

 Advent is a season of preparation for the coming of Christ, not only to celebrate when he was born, but when he comes into our hearts, and again, when he comes at the end of the world.

-Go to Advent Reflections from When does Advent Start.
+Go to Advent Reflections and Poems.

 Go to Home Page.